 Bear with me here, because I know this one sounds like something out of a cheesy self-help book.

-Out of habit, I still sent out a flurry of angry "I NEED A DRINK" chats, and got halfway to the office candy bowl before realizing that I couldn't have anything from it.
+Out of habit, I still sent out a flurry of angry "I NEED A DRINK" texts, and got halfway to the office candy bowl before realizing that I couldn't have anything from it.
 Since I was already in motion, I decided to keep walking, head outside and do the whole "clear your head" thing.
 And it worked.

 “If you can get a break from what’s stressing you out, take it," says Wolfe.
 "Disengaging from a stressful situation even for just a few minutes can make it much more manageable once you step back in.”